DegreeCalc

 3. Income-Driven Repayment Recertification

-See our full guide to income-driven repayment plans and the new 2026 RAP plan rules for a complete breakdown of how AGI interacts with federal repayment calculations.
+See our full guide to income-driven repayment plans for the current verification workflow before modeling how AGI affects federal repayment calculations.

 Strategy 4: Time Your Prepayments to Maximize Deductible Interest